Dementia & Alzheimer’s Planning – Frequently Asked Questions (FAQs)

 Are there other benefits available besides Medicaid?

-Some families may qualify for veterans’ benefits, public assistance programs, or other financial support to help pay for care.
+Some families may qualify for veterans’ benefits, general municipal and county public assistance programs, or other financial support to help pay for care.

 Legal Authority and Decision-Making